Home Courses Psychology and Counselling BA (Hons) Humanistic Counselling

 Accreditation

 BA (Hons) Humanistic Counselling is a British Association of Counselling and Psychotherapy (BACP) Accredited Course to the Gold Book curriculum standard.
-This means the full four-year course includes professional training to become qualified as a counsellor and enables you to apply for Individual Accreditation through the BACP training route after you graduate.

-You need to meet additional criteria to earn personal accreditation and qualify as a counsellor after you graduate, such as having an active BACP membership and completing 450 hours of work experience.
-The 300 hours of work experience you complete during this degree make up a large portion of this.
-You can purchase a BACP student membership during your studies.
+You will need to meet additional criteria to earn individual accreditation after you graduate, such as having an active BACP membership and completing 450 hours of supervised client work.
+The 300 hours of supervised client work you complete during this degree make up a large portion of this.

-If you complete all four years of this BA (Hons) Humanistic Counselling degree you will complete the requisite training hours and topics, you need to show on your BACP Individual Accreditation application.
-If you choose to exit the degree after two years (or take a non-Accredited course elsewhere) you will need to demonstrate how you have made up the rest of the training hours when you apply for accreditation.
+If you choose to exit the degree after two years (or take a non-accredited course elsewhere), you will need to demonstrate how you have made up the rest of the training hours when you apply for individual accreditation.

 The Course